 Is there anything more romantic than a cluttered old local bookshop, full from floor to ceiling with second-hand books?
 With its old wooden shelves and ladders and over 35,000 English titles inside, this is a bibliophile’s paradise.
 Beautiful inside and out, don’t miss this Paris photo opportunity and pick up a good book while you’re there!

 Where to find it: 16 Rue des Francs Bourgeois, 75003 Paris, France (please note that the museum is currently closed for renovations and is set to re-open in Spring 2020)

 the Courtyard of the Musée Carnavalet is one of the most beautiful Paris hidden gems on this list, specifically in the Fall when the vine turns all shades of reds.
 This museum dedicated to the history of Paris is never really crowded so it can be enjoyed without a lot of tourists.

 Where to find it: Place Sainte-Geneviève, 75005 Paris

 With its carved wooden stairs, stunning facade and surrounding paved streets the Church of St-Etienne-du-Mont is a beauty inside and out.
 It’s also much quieter than other more famous churches in Paris so you’ll be able to get some stunning historical shots.

 Where to find it: Rue de la Bonne, 75018 Paris

 Ready to get lost in a secret garden tucked behind Parvis de Sacré Coeur?
 Square Marcel Bleustein-Blanchet is particularly stunning when the wisteria is in bloom.
+A walk through the square is one of the most romantic things to do in Paris.
 It’s also lovely in the Summer and the perfect spot for a picnic.
-You’ll also get some of the best shots of Sacré Coeu from inside the park so it’s worth going for that alone.
+You’ll also get some of the best shots of Sacré Coeur from inside the park so it’s worth going for that alone.

 Nef du College des Bernardins